carbon-language/carbon-lang/clang/docs/LanguageExtensions.rst

 settings can be pushed or popped.

-When ``pragma float_control(precise, on)`` is enabled, the section of code governed by the pragma uses precise floating point semantics, effectively ``-ffast-math`` is disabled and ``-ffp-contract=on`` (fused multiply add) is enabled.
+When ``pragma float_control(precise, on)`` is enabled, the section of code governed by the pragma uses precise floating-point semantics, effectively ``-ffast-math`` is disabled and ``-ffp-contract=on`` (fused multiply add) is enabled.